Eyeflow-AI/eyeflow-sdk/README.md

 # eyeflow-sdk
-Python SDK for Eyeflow Apps
+Package for development of Eyeflow applications